Automatically Updating Routers with Smart Update

 This feature is only available in the icom Router Management Cloud version.

-With Smart Update enabled, icom Router Management ensures that one or more routers running icom OS are automatically updated to the latest firmware version on a regular basis.
-The system checks at a defined time each day whether a newer firmware version is available.
-If so, and if the router is online at that time, an update job is automatically created and executed.
+With the Smart Update function of icom Router Management, you can ensure that one or more routers with the icom OS operating system are regularly automatically updated to the latest firmware version available at the time.
+For this purpose, the system checks daily at the defined time whether a more recent firmware is available.
+If this is the case and the router is online at the specified time, an update job is automatically created and executed.

 Activating Smart Update

-Open the “Select action” dropdown and click on “Enable Smart Updates”.
+4. Open the “Select action” dropdown and click on “Enable Smart Update”.
 Alternatively, you can find this option in the row menu at the far right of each table entry.

 Tipp